VBirds

 VBirds were a British virtual girl group, created in 2002 by a team of designers, producers and musicians.
 An animated television series of the same name, consisting of six one-minute episodes, aired on Cartoon Network between long-form programming.
 The band's only single, "Virtuality", was released on Liberty Records and reached No. 21 in the UK Singles Chart in early 2003.
 A spin-off series of dance tutorials, VBirds: Perfect, aired in 2003.
 Despite its success as a promotional tool to keep young viewers watching during ad breaks, no further singles were released.
+It was also seen in The Powerpuff Girls Movie VHS in the UK after "The Pirates are Out to Get You!"
+Advert by Federation Against Copyright Theft.

 The band's backstory revolved around them being exiled from their home planet of Planet V by its ruler, King He:Lin, for refusing to participate in the dance farms on their planet.
 They were shrunk down in size and put into a dance machine which was launched from the planet down to Earth, so the humans could play with them as long as they wanted.
 The story concluded with He:Lin's echoing words "Enjoy yourselves while you can, VBirds.
 For you will never escape your dance machine prison!"

 The VBirds were interviewed on SMTV Live.
 In the interview, Bling and Wow compare their music to that of fellow girl groups Destiny's Child, Mis-Teeq and the Sugababes.